RulePlanner: All-in-One Reinforcement Learner for Unifying Design Rules in 3D Floorplanning: Related Works

 Analytical approaches~\cite{li2022pef, huang2023handling} often formulate floorplanning by analogy to an electrostatic system~\cite{lu2015eplace, lin2019dreamplace}.
 These methods directly optimize block coordinates by computing the gradients of objective functions and employing gradient-based solvers.

 \textbf{RL-based floorplanning approaches} have recently emerged as a promising paradigm.
 One line of research augments traditional, perturbation-based methods with RL, where the policy network either accepts/rejects state perturbations~\cite{xu2021goodfloorplan, guan2023thermal} or determines the perturbations directly~\cite{amini2022generalizable}.
 Another line of work focuses on using RL for direct block placement.
 These methods leverage graph or vision-based representations~\cite{mirhoseini2021graph,cheng2021joint}, or employ specialized matrix representations.
-For instance, MaskPlace~\cite{lai2022maskplace} introduces a wire mask to model HPWL, while FlexPlanner~\cite{zhongflexplanner} proposes an alignment mask for inter-die constraints; both also use binary masks to prune invalid actions.
+For instance, MaskPlace~\cite{lai2022maskplace} introduces a wire mask to model HPWL, FlexPlanner~\cite{zhongflexplanner} proposes an alignment mask for inter-die constraints, and EXPlace~\cite{gao2026expertise} injects expert placement knowledge into RL-based macro placement; these works also use masks or dense guidance signals to steer placement decisions.

 However, a critical limitation of prior works is their narrow scope.
 Each method is tailored to a small, specific subset of design rules, such as overlap prevention~\cite{lai2022maskplace} or block alignment~\cite{zhongflexplanner}, neglecting the multifaceted constraints of real-world 3D IC design.